atiburcio/ai_schoolmatch/README.md

      - Risk assessments
      - Next steps

-4. Web Search (Available Tool Call)
+4. Web Search (Deep Agents)
-   - The system can autonomously trigger web searches when it needs more data
+   - Uses a Deep Agent with a `web-research` skill for higher-ed due diligence
-   - Uses Tavily API to search for recent and relevant information about educational institutions
+   - Progressively discloses research instructions via the skill system
    - Integrates search results directly into the recommendation process
-   - Provides up to date information to the user
+   - Provides up-to-date information to the user

 5. Interactive Feedback
    - Collects user feedback on recommendations